 From the Warehouse Art Gallery, 15 Campbell St., Luray

 The Warehouse Art Gallery, formerly Luray Supply Company b.
 1910, is the home of many works of art by local and regional artists.
-After browsing the gallery, go out the doors and turn left, cross the RR tracks and walk up to Luray Lumber Co.
-Tucked between the building and the house next door is “A View of the Valley from a Backyard Flower Garden” by Merle Hilscher.
+After browsing the gallery, go out the doors and turn left, cross the RR tracks and walk up to Hunt & Peck.

 Go back down the hill and cross at Luray Library, on Zerkel St. There you will see a sculpture, “Between the Pages” 2004, by Charlie Overman.

 Proceed back down Zerkel St., turn left on Cave St. and you will see Luray-Page County Chamber of Commerce and Visitor’s Center (LPCCC-VC) in the restored train depot.
-Members of the Valley Artists Guild (VAG), display their work in the LPCCC-VC and there is also the Railroad Museum, with an HO gauge model train display, by the Page County RR Club.
+Local artists often display their work in the LPCCC-VC and there is also the Railroad Museum, with an HO gauge model train display, by the Page County RR Club.

 Cross the street to the Post Office to view a WPA project.
 It is one of 28 public paintings done in Virginia between 1937 & 1941 to celebrate, in art, the best of American Culture.
 The painting is of Lewis Ramey’s Blacksmith Shop painted by Sheffield Kagy.

-As you leave the Post Office turn left toward Main St. and left onto Main St. On your way to the Ruffner Plaza you will pass (or step into) the Blue Ridge Bank, where VAG members display their artwork on a rotating basis.
-The plaza hosts the summer series “Evenings on Main.”
-As you walk into the plaza, to your right you will see “Four Seasons in the Countryside” by Jennifer Bradt, and “Picnic Times at the Ruffner Plaza” by Merle Hilscher behind the stage used by performers.
+As you leave the Post Office turn left toward Main St. and left onto Main St. On your way to the Ruffner Plaza you will pass (or step into) the Blue Ridge Bank, where local artists display their artwork on a rotating basis.
+There is also a mural inside on their wall.

-You will continue south along the Hawksbill Greenway.
-Note the geese sculpture to your left in the grass.
-Continue on to the Virginia Street/Hwy 340 overpass bridge.
-Under this bridge is “Natural History of Hawksbill Creek” by Weldon Bagwell and a train mural.
+Follow the greenway path to the Virginia Street/Hwy 340 overpass bridge.
+Under this bridge is “Natural History of Hawksbill Creek” by Weldon Bagwell and also view a train mural.

 A little further down is the view of the train trestle photographed by O. Winston Link in his “Hawksbill Creek Swimming Hole, Luray, Virginia.”
 A print of this scene hangs in the Town Chambers on Main St. along with a “2006 Hawksbill Creek Swimming Hole version” by Neil Mayberry.

 You can now retrace your steps to the fork before the bridge, go up the incline to Virginia St., turn left, pass the pocket park with a bench, and you will find your way back by the Visitor’s Center and the Warehouse Art Gallery.

-Approximately .5 miles/30-45 minutes
+Part II: The Edible Loop Approximately .5 miles/30-45 minutes

 From the Warehouse Art Gallery, 15 Campbell St., Luray.

 A few steps farther and to the right is “Norfolk and Western Train Station 1940s” by Jennifer Bradt.
 This depot was restored and now houses the Luray-Page County Chamber of Commerce, the Visitor’s Center and the Page County RR Club’s HO gauge model railroad and museum.

 Walk out toward Main St. and to the left is Stephen’s Sugar Shack.
-Inside is a wall mural of a tropical island by Barbara Jennings, Tina Kiblerand students of S&N Music & Art.
+Inside is a wall mural of a tropical island by Barbara Jennings, Tina Kible rand students of S&N Music & Art.

 Leaving the Sugar Shack, proceed right on Main St. and as you pass Uncle Buck’s Restaurant look over your shoulder at “Singing Tower” by John Graves.

 On the corner of E. Main St. and Tannery Rd. is Slye Pocket Park.
 Tucked inside this shady spot is “Virginia” by Weldon Bagwell.
 On this side of the street you will get another view of “Singing Tower” by John Graves.

-Leaving Gathering Grounds continue to the right on E. Main St., walking toward the traffic signal at Broad St. Turn right at this corner onto N. Broad St. and you will see the mural “Ford” by Jennifer Bradt.
+Continue to the right on E. Main St., walking toward the traffic signal at Broad St. Turn right at this corner onto N. Broad St. and you will see the mural “Ford” by Jennifer Bradt.
 This was the Ford Motor Co. building and is now occupied by Aramark.
 Across the street is “Skyline Drive” by Steven Jesse.

-Return to Main Street and cross to the Artisans Grill.
+Return to Main Street and cross to the now closedArtisans Grill.
 “Blue Canoe on the Shenandoah” by Wes & Eileen Porter is located inside.

 When you leave the Arts & Artisans Fine Art Gallery, turn right onto E. Main St. and continue back to Stephen’s Sugar Shack.
 The sign will direct you back to the Warehouse Art Gallery.

-OR, to continue on to Part III you can either walk by turning left onto E. Main St when you leave the Arts & Artisans Fine Art Gallery, cross Broad St., pass Ruffner Plaza and arrive at Main St. and Hawksbill St., or you can return to the Warehouse Art Gallery and drive west on Main St, turn right onto Hawksbill St. and park in the public parking lot adjacent to N. Hawksbill St.
+OR, to continue on to Part III which you can either walk by turning left onto E. Main St when you leave the Arts & Artisans Fine Art Gallery, cross Broad St., pass Ruffner Plaza and arrive at Main St. and Hawksbill St., or you can return to the Warehouse Art Gallery and drive west on Main St, turn right onto Hawksbill St. and park in the public parking lot adjacent to N. Hawksbill St.

-This section is divided into A & B
+Part III: The Greenway Loop – This section is divided into A & B

-Section A is approimately .75 miles/30-45 minutes.
+Section A is approximately .75 miles/30-45 minutes.